Search

 Bacterial & Viral Infections

-Gastroenteritis is an infection that causes nausea, vomiting, diarrhea, and belly cramps.
-It's often called the stomach flu, and is a common illness.
+Gastroenteritis (stomach flu) is a common infection that causes nausea, vomiting, diarrhea, and belly cramps.

 Genital Herpes